 Among the many hormone tests performed to determine infertility, there is a blood test that measures the levels of AMH (Anti-Mullerian Hormone) also known as MIS (Mullerian Inhibiting Substance).
 Why are doctors wanting to know what AMH level you have?
 AMH levels are tested to help doctors determine ovarian reserve.

-AMH is produced directly by the granulosa cells in the follicles.
+AMH is produced directly by the granulosa cells in the ovarian follicles (egg sacs or cysts).
 AMH is first made in the primary follicles as they advance from the primordial follicle stage.
 AMH levels continue to rise and AMH production is highest in preantral and small antral stages (less than 4mm diameter) of development.
 Past this point of growth AMH levels decrease and eventually stops as the follicle continues to grow.
 Follicles over 8mm diameter produce almost no AMH.

 A woman’s body contains millions of follicles at birth, but over time the number of follicles may decline.
 Doctors use this test to measure the amount of growing follicles in the ovaries.
 Women with low levels of AMH indicate low levels of follicles and produce lower levels of immature eggs.
 It is very normal for an older woman to have a lower AMH level, because it is a known fact that both the health of the follicles and the number of follicles declines over time.